College reputation ranking and the job market

 I live in the Pacific Northwest, and as in any area, we have the usual line up of schools.
 We have state schools, small private schools, large well-known schools and community colleges that just received state accreditation.
 Some are known for their great educational programs that are hard to gain acceptance to, others are known as places to go if you want to party.
 We have great engineering, teaching, veterinary, and comp-sci programs in this state as well as great liberal arts programs.
 I see a lot of resumes and regardless of whether or not the candidate is qualified, I do look at the education section on every resume.

 10 years after graduation, college party habits have hopefully worn off and we are hired for our experience, not necessarily the school we attended.
 At that point in time, the school isn’t as important as it is immediately out of school.

-Recent graduates do not have very much experience.
 Because of this, hiring managers do pay attention to the education section of the resume.
 Before a career is launched, the biggest accomplishment most of us have is our education.
 This is why the education section gets a serious look for entry-level positions.

 Let’s start with what recruiters want to present to the hiring manager:

 The school doesn’t have to be Ivy League, and it doesn’t have to be private.
 Recruiters just don’t want the hiring manager asking, “Have you heard of this school”? or worse “Is this a real school”?
 This candidate just added friction to the process.
 The